strapdata/elassandra/docs/elassandra/source/operations.rst

    ``cp -al $CASSANDRA_DATA/elasticsearch.data/<cluster_name>/nodes/0/indices/<index_name>/0/index/(_*|segment*) $CASSANDRA_DATA/elasticsearch.data/snapshots/<index_name>/<snapshot_name>/``

-Of course, rebuilding elasticsearch indices after a Cassandra restore is another option.
+Of course, rebuilding Elasticsearch indices after a Cassandra restore is another option.

 Restoring a snapshot
 --------------------

-Restoring Cassandra SSTable and elasticsearch lucene files allow to recover a keyspace and its associated elasticsearch indices without stopping any node.
+Restoring Cassandra SSTable and Elasticsearch Lucene files allow to recover a keyspace and its associated Elasticsearch indices without stopping any node.
 (but it is not intended to duplicate data to another virtual datacenter or cluster)

-To perform a hot restore of Cassandra keyspace and its elasticsearch indices :
+To perform a hot restore of Cassandra keyspace and its Elasticsearch indices :

-1. Close all elasticsearch indices associated to the keyspace
+1. Close all Elasticsearch indices associated to the keyspace
 2. Trunacte all Cassandra tables of the keyspace (because of delete operation later than the snapshot)
 3. Restore the Cassandra table with your snapshot on each node
-4. Restore elasticsearch snapshot on each nodes (if ES index is open during nodetool refresh, this cause elasticsearch index rebuild by the compaction manager, usually 2 threads).
+4. Restore Elasticsearch snapshot on each nodes (if ES index is open during nodetool refresh, this cause Elasticsearch index rebuild by the compaction manager, usually 2 threads).
 5. Load restored SSTables with a ``nodetool refresh``
 6. Open all indices associated to the keyspace

 Point in time recovery
 ----------------------

 Point-in-time recovery is intended to recover the data at any time.
-This require a restore of the last available Cassandra and elasticsearch snapshot before your recovery point and then apply the commitlogs from this restore point to the recovery point.
-In this case, replaying commitlogs on startup also re-index data in elasticsearch indices, ensuring consistency at the recovery point.
+This require a restore of the last available Cassandra and Elasticsearch snapshot before your recovery point and then apply the commitlogs from this restore point to the recovery point.
+In this case, replaying commitlogs on startup also re-index data in Elasticsearch indices, ensuring consistency at the recovery point.

 Of course, when stopping a production cluster is not possible, you should restore on a temporary cluster, make a full snapshot, and restore it on your production cluster as describe by the hot restore procedure.

-To perform a point-in-time-recovery of a Cassandra keyspace and its elasticsearch indices, for all nodes in the same time :
+To perform a point-in-time-recovery of a Cassandra keyspace and its Elasticsearch indices, for all nodes in the same time :

 1. Stop all the datacenter nodes.
 2. Restore the last Cassandra snapshot before the restore point and commitlogs from that point to the restore point
-3. Restore the last elasticsearch snapshot before the restore point.
+3. Restore the last Elasticsearch snapshot before the restore point.
 4. Restart your nodes

 Restoring to a different cluster
 --------------------------------

-It is possible to restore a Cassandra keyspace and its associated elasticsearch indices to another cluster.
+It is possible to restore a Cassandra keyspace and its associated Elasticsearch indices to another cluster.

 1. On the target cluster, create the same Cassandra schema without any custom secondary indices
 2. From the source cluster, extract the mapping of your associated indices and apply it to your destination cluster.
 Your keyspace and indices should be open and empty at this step.

 If you are restoring into a new cluster having the same number of nodes, configure it with the same token ranges (see https://docs.datastax.com/en/Cassandra/2.1/cassandra/operations/ops_snapshot_restore_new_cluster.html).
-In this case, you can restore from Cassandra and elasticsearch snapshots as describe in step 1, 3 and 4 of the snapshot restore procedure.
+In this case, you can restore from Cassandra and Elasticsearch snapshots as describe in step 1, 3 and 4 of the snapshot restore procedure.

 Otherwise, when the number of node and the token ranges from the source and desination cluster does not match, use the sstableloader to restore your Cassandra snapshots
 (see https://docs.datastax.com/en/cassandra/2.0/cassandra/tools/toolsBulkloader_t.html ).
-This approach is much time-and-io-consuming because all rows are read from the sstables and injected into the Cassandra cluster, causing an full elasticsearch index rebuild.
+This approach is much time-and-io-consuming because all rows are read from the sstables and injected into the Cassandra cluster, causing an full Elasticsearch index rebuild.

 How to change the elassandra cluster name
 _________________________________________

-Because the cluster name is a part of the elasticsearch directory structure, managing snapshots with shell scripts could be a nightmare when cluster name contains space caracters.
+Because the cluster name is a part of the Elasticsearch directory structure, managing snapshots with shell scripts could be a nightmare when cluster name contains space caracters.
 Therfore, it is recommanded to avoid space caraters in your elassandra cluster name.

 On all nodes: